elemental/elemental-web/source/doc-dev/build.rst

 ScaLAPACK
 ---------
-`ScaLAPACK <http://netlib.org/scalapack>`__ is the most widely-used library for distributed-memory dense linear algebra and contains a number of routines not implemented elsewhere.
-In particular, its distributed Hessenberg Schur decomposition support can be optionally used within Elemental for computing Schur decompositions (which is the preprocessing step for Elemental's high-performance pseudospectral calculations).
+`ScaLAPACK <http://netlib.org/scalapack>`__ is the most widely-used library for distributed-memory dense linear algebra and Elemental can relatively easily interface with it should ScaLAPACK support be detected during the configuration phase of the build.
-The routines resulting from the work of [HWD2002]_ (and the corresponding complex implementation from [Fahey2003]_), as well as the later AED versions from [GKK2010]_, are all used in different instances.
+While Elemental contains a relatively recent analogue of the ScaLAPACK implementations resulting from [HWD2002]_, [Fahey2003]_), and [GKK2010]_, this new implementation has not been properly benchmarked yet.

-Support for ScaLAPACK can be disabled via the CMake option ``-D EL_DISABLE_SCALAPACK=TRUE``, or Elemental can be requested to avoid detecting previous installations and to download/install the library via ``-D EL_BUILD_SCALAPACK=TRUE``.
+Support for ScaLAPACK can be enabled via the CMake option ``-D EL_DISABLE_SCALAPACK=OFF``, and Elemental can be requested to avoid detecting previous installations and to download/install the library via ``-D EL_BUILD_SCALAPACK=TRUE``.